shakerin/pyland/Project Status and Plan.md

 ## Next Step
 * Finalize a structure that can be used for generating texts and execute commands easily from users perspective,
-* Plan the directory structure development as well where TemplateLibrary instance has to be used for automation

 ## Common Terms